wee-slack/wee-slack/README.md

 Support
 -------

-wee-slack is provided without any warranty whatsoever, but you are welcome to ask questions in #wee-slack on freenode.
+wee-slack is provided without any warranty whatsoever, but you are welcome to ask questions in #wee-slack on [Libera.Chat](https://libera.chat/).